futureverse/future.p2p/README.md

-virtual machine (VM), in a sandboxed Linux container (e.g. [Apptainer], [Docker] and [Podman]), or via dedicated sandboxing tools (e.g. [Bubblewrap], [Firejail], and macOS `sandbox-exec`), you can mitigate some of the risk that malicious code can access the host machine where your personal data lives.
+virtual machine (VM), in a sandboxed Linux container (e.g. [Apptainer], [Docker] and [Podman]), or via dedicated sandboxing tools (e.g. [Bubblewrap], [Firejail], and macOS `sandbox-exec`), you can mitigate some of the risk of malicious code accessing the host machine where your personal data lives.